home-assistant/home-assistant.io/source/_components/apiai.markdown

  >
  > Bot: Turning on kitchen light

-To use this integration, you should define a conversation (intent) in Api.ai, configure Home Assistant with the speech to return and, optionally, the action to execute.
+To use this integration, you should define a conversation (intent) in Dialogflow, configure Home Assistant with the speech to return and, optionally, the action to execute.

-### {% linkable_title Configuring your api.ai account %}
+### {% linkable_title Configuring your Dialogflow account %}

-- [Login][apiai-web] with your Google account.
+- [Login](https://console.dialogflow.com/api-client/#/login) with your Google account.
 - Click on "Create Agent"
 - Select name, language (if you are planning to use it with Google Actions check [here](https://support.google.com/assistant/answer/7108196?hl=en) supported languages) and time zone
 - Click "Save"